carlnorlen/la-urban-fires/README.md

 ## Data Access
 The code and data sets required to create figures, and tables are available as a figshare repository (https://doi.org/10.6084/m9.figshare.29936876).
 The code is also available as a github repository (https://github.com/carlnorlen/la-urban-fires).
-Google Earth Engine code is also through the code editor ().
+Google Earth Engine code is also available through the Code Editor (https://code.earthengine.google.com/?accept_repo=users/cnorlen-usgs/la-urban-fire).

 ## Description of the data and file structure
 All data in STATA .dta format used for modeling and table creation.